Generic name: fluticasone nasal [ floo-TIK-a-sone ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 An overdose of Veramyst is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+Long term use of steroid medicine can lead to glaucoma, cataracts, thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while using Veramyst?

 Avoid getting the spray in your eyes or mouth.
 If this does happen, rinse with water.